 When should my child first see the dentist?

-We recommend bringing your child in to visit us at G Dental before they reach the age of two.
+We recommend bringing your child in to visit us at G Dental before they reach the age of two years old.
 This gives us the chance to keep track of their development and notice any changes from their last visit.

-As children eat a lot more sugary and sweet foods, they are more prone to tooth decay, which is something we can catch if they come and see us regularly for a check-up.
+As children typically eat a lot more sugary and sweet foods than adults, they are more prone to tooth decay, which is something we can catch if they come and see us regularly for a check-up.

 How can I keep my children’s teeth clean?

-- Make teeth cleaning a fun activity!
-Make it into a game or use playful colourful toothbrushes that are now available for children will make their cleaning routine an enjoyable experience.
+Make teeth cleaning a fun activity!
+Make it into a game or use playful colourful toothbrushes that are now available for children — this will make their cleaning routine an enjoyable experience.

-- Make sure your child is eating a lot of nutritious foods.
-Instead of chocolate or lollies for a treat, try crunchy vegetables or natural yoghurts and water instead of sodas.
+Make sure your child is eating a lot of nutritious foods.
+Instead of chocolate or lollies for a treat, try crunchy vegetables or natural yoghurts and encourage them to drink water instead of sodas.

 Why is it so important to take my child to the dentist?